OSGeo/OSGeoLive-doc/en/quickstart/usb_quickstart.rst

   .. image:: ../../images/screenshots/800x600/usb_set_params.png
     :scale: 70 %

-Select the osgeo-live or osgeo-live-mini ISO Image.
+Select the osgeo-live or osgeo-live-mini ISO Image that you downloaded earlier.

 Select the USB flash drive.